Armchair-Software/emscripten-browser-clipboard/README.md

 # Emscripten Browser Clipboard Library

 Header-only C++ library providing easy browser clipboard access, for programs built with Emscripten.
+All code in a single header.

 Intended for use with Emscripten code, this enables copy and paste functionality to and from the browser's clipboard, into your program.